vatologic/tpenc/README.md

 ## Caveats
 The drag & drop input is based on how macOS handles it in zsh; it uses / to escape spaces and special characters.

+## FAQ
+Will you release a Windows, Linux or MacOS (Intel) version?
+> I own neather of those systems, but Python, freac and ffmpeg/ffprobe are availble for all all those platforms.

+## Other Questions?
+I'm usually found on Instagram, just send me a DM https://instagram.com/vatogonzalez